koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 <!-- note
 No, React updates views efficiently.
 React calculates the diffs and then applies the diffs to the view.
-So we don't have to worry about scroll position and the focus management and so on.
+So we don't have to worry about scroll position, the focus management and so on.

 Please take a look at the slide,
 This updates the textContent of p element only.